xpclove/autofp/README.md

 ## How to use?
 Python2.7 UI program entry (Windows, Linux)

-		python autofp.py
+		python autofp.py start UI
-		Then click "Open" *.pcr file( with *.dat in the same folder), "Autoslect", "run"
+		1) click "Open" *.pcr file( with *.dat in the same folder), "Autoslect", "Run"
+		2) click "Autoselect" button to select the refinement parameters "cycle = 0 " represent auto-select the cycles number;
+				"cycle = n > 0 " represent run n cycles
+        3) click "Run" button  to autorun  the refinement

 Python2.7 Shell program entry (Windows, Linux)

 		pyhton shautofp.py -c 1 -a *.pcr
 		-c 1 : cycle number 1；set "-c 0" indicates the automatic determination of the number of cycles -a : autoselect parameters
-		*.pcr : Fullprof task pcr path
+		*.pcr : Fullprof task pcr path ( with *.dat in the same folder)

-How to compile *.msi for Windows ? ( Please use Windows 7/8 to compile )
+How to compile *.msi for Windows ? ( It is recommended to use Windows 7/8 to compile )

-		run make.bat to creat autofp.msi (it needs software "AdvancedInstaller" <13.0 )
+		run make.bat to creat autofp.msi (msi.bat needs software "AdvancedInstaller" )
+		pack.bat needs to configure the directory of python2.7 and install py2exe version 0.6.9

 Program setting (Windows, Linux)

 	(AutoFP Directory)/setting.txt

 	 "fp2k_path": "pathto\\fp2k.exe"
 	  # This key indicates the absolute path of fullprof core fp2k.
 If you set it to "fp2k", the program will use the built-in fullprof 2017 version of fp2k.
-Windows: fp2k.exe (Fullprof 2017), Linux: fp2k(Fullprof 2021 -> Ubuntu 20.04)。
+Windows: fp2k.exe (Fullprof 2017), Linux: fp2k(Fullprof 2021 -> Ubuntu 20.04+)。
-	  # If you use Ubuntu 16.04+, plese use Fullprof 2017.
+	  # If you use Ubuntu 16.04, plese use Fullprof 2017.

 ## Document:
 For more detailed documentation, check out this URL <http://physiworld.vipsinaapp.com/document.html>